GxAditya/Quizardd/README.md

 ### Backend
 - Node.js with Express
-- Google Gemini AI API for question generation
+- Pollinations.AI for text generation and question creation
 - TypeScript for type safety

 ## Getting Started

 ### Prerequisites
 - Node.js 18+ and npm
-- Google Gemini API key
+- Pollinations.AI usage does not require a key for low-volume testing; register at auth.pollinations.ai for higher limits and bearer tokens

 ### Installation